-The procedural plan for the Board and instructions for the President ensure a clearly defined division of roles and responsibilities that promotes effective management of the company's risks.
-Furthermore, the Board has established a number of normative documents for internal control, and among other things emphasises the importance of having clear and written instructions and policies that also apply to the Group's subsidiaries.
+The procedural plan for the Board and instructions for the CEO ensure a clearly defined division of roles and responsibilities that promotes effective management of the company's risks.
+Furthermore, the Board has established a number of normative documents av for internal control, and among other things emphasises the importance of having clear and documented instructions and policies in both the Parent Company and the subsidiaries.
 The Executive Management regularly reports to the Board according to established routines and is responsible for the system of internal controls that is necessary for management of significant risks in day-to-day operations.
 This includes guidelines that promote an understanding and awareness among the various executives for the importance of their respective roles in maintaining good internal control.